Speaking Their Language: Why Communication Matters in Every Hospital

 • How do we support families navigating complex, devastating diagnoses?

-• How do we create a culture where communication is a shared responsibility, not just a soft skill?
+• How do we create a culture where communication is a shared responsibility, not just a “soft” skill?

 I’m deeply grateful to the many hospitals and universities who have opened their doors, minds and hearts to this work.
-From neonatal intensive care units to oncology wards, research departments to medical schools, I’ve seen firsthand the hunger for better communication, not just as a technique, but as a value.
+From neonatal intensive care units to oncology wards, research departments to medical schools, I’ve seen firsthand the desire for better communication.
+Healthcare is deeply human work.
+And when we remember that, the way we speak starts to change, not just for the sake of the patient, but for the well-being of the clinicians too.

 Previous